herbertiny/herbertiny/README.md

 - 👋 Hi, I’m @herbertiny
-- 👀 I’m interested in emerging Engineering Technology
+- 👀 I’m interested in studying Computer Science in the US.
-- 🌱 I’m currently Studing  Protroleum Engineering
+- 🌱 I’m currently a High School Graduate
-- 💞️ I’m looking to collaborate on any engineering related projecta
+- 💞️ I’m looking to collaborate on any tech related projects
 <!---- 📫 How to reach me

 - ⚡ Fun fact: ...--->